 Hakone Yumoto Onsen

 Located at the foot of Mt.
 Yusakayama, Hakone Yumoto Onsen is the oldest hot spring in Hakone, in operation since 738.
-Considered the ‘Gateway into Hakone’, travelers arrive at the Hakone Yumoto Station from Shinjuku via the Odakyu Romance Car, Hakone Tozan Railway, or bus.
+Considered the “Gateway into Hakone,” travelers arrive at the Hakone Yumoto Station from Shinjuku via the Odakyu Romance Car, Hakone Tozan Railway, or bus.
 Today, Hakone Yumoto remains popular with tourists with its many ryokan (Japanese inns), day baths, and hotels.
 Many Hakone Yumoto locations offer indoor and outdoor onsen experiences that guests can enjoy.

 Along the Hayakawa River flows the water of the Tonosawa Onsen.
 Quieter than Hakone Yumoto, many Japanese authors have taken refuge in its tranquility, writing about the onsen in their works.
 Discovered during the Edo period, the area has since been developed into a beautiful, picturesque hot spring resort.
 Plenty of day baths are available to experience traditional Japanese bath culture anytime.